seungminCho41/IS-477-Course-Project/StatusReport.md

 Creating a visualization demonstrating data lineage, workflow processes, etc.; likely in the form of a diagram.
 Writing out sections of the final project report
 ____________________________________________________________________________
+Contributions:
+William Tang:
+	* Wrote multiple sections of the report: Updated timeline, task updates, updateed responsibilities.
+	* Organized meetings with Seungmin to work on the project.
+	* Researched dataset licensing determination for the datasets.